AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

        --  info: overflow check proved
     end Show_Modularity;

-As GNATprove sees the call to ``Increment`` exactly as if the increment on ``X`` was done directly, it can verify successfully that no overflow may occur on either of the subsequent additions.
-The other case concerns expression functions.
-If a function is defined as an expression function, with or without contracts, then it is handled as if it had a postcondition stating the value of its result.
+GNATprove now sees the call to ``Increment`` exactly as if the increment on ``X`` was done outside that call, so it can successfully verify that neither addition can overflow.

+The other case involves functions.
+If we define a function as an expression function, with or without contracts, GNATprove uses the expression itself as the postcondition on the result of the function.

-In our example, replacing ``Increment`` with an expression function allows GNATprove to verify successfully the overflow check in the following addition.
+In our example, replacing ``Increment`` with an expression function allows GNATprove to successfully verify the overflow check in the addition.

 .. code:: ada spark-report-all